The Flip Cast

 [Reading this report months later, I just realized that the slight forward push that Adam uses has the same effect as the forward motion that Erne St. Claire described in his Fer de Lance cast.
 Adam's cast is not the Fer de Lance cast, but as with the Fer de Lance cast, that forward motion of his hand does use the lure's inertia to load the rod a bit more.]

 The big advantages of a flip cast are: 1) there is very little movement of the rod or your arm, so you are much less likely to scare the fish you are trying to catch; 2) done well, the low trajectory can deliver the lure under overhanging tree branches; 3) because your rod starts out pointing directly at your target, your cast should always go directly towards your target.
-Distance and elevation take practice, but side to side accuracy (windage) should be right on almost from the very beginning.
+Distance and elevation take practice, but side to side accuracy should be right on almost from the beginning.

 A good flip cast takes a lot of practice (timing the release is absolutely critical).
 I didn't get the timing right for every cast, but I got it right often enough to understand what I needed to do and what I needed to practice.

 I'd started the lesson with Adam's Anglo & Co rod, which he had said does the flip cast very well.
 The best part of the lesson (at least for me) was after making the cast correctly a few times with his Anglo & Co rod, I was able to pick up my Tenryu Rayz Integral RZI50UL-4 and do the exact same cast.
+(The Tenryu Rayz Integral RZI50UL-4 has been replaced by the RZI484S-UL.)

 You do need to get the timing of the release just right, but you also need a rod that is soft enough to load with just the quick downward wrist flick and slight forward push.
 The RZI50UL-4 worked just fine.
 Not to mention (OK, I'll mention it), the Tenryu Rayz Integral RZI50UL-4 is about half the cost of an Anglo & Co rod and there's no four-month wait!